 The major requirements for graduate credit, among others, are:

-- provide several lesson plans
+- Create several lesson plans

-- participate in group discussions, projects and activities
+- Participate in group discussions, projects and activities

-- develop a business concept paper.
+- Develop a business concept paper.

 Learn how to teach about…